 No other changes were identified through management's evaluation of the controls over financial reporting.
 Throughout the remainder of 2017 the Company aims to improve;

-- process documentation to highlight the controls in place which are addressing the key risks; - developing more formal documentation surrounding management's analysis of monthly and quarterly financial reports; - deployment of a customer relationship management ("CRM") system throughout the entire Company;
+- process documentation to highlight the controls in place which are addressing the key risks; - enhancement of formal documentation surrounding management's analysis of monthly and quarterly financial reports; and - formalize a process for foreign tax and HST / QST reporting.